microsoft/BotFramework-WebChat/samples/06.a.cognitive-services-bing-speech-js/README.md

 A simple web page with a maximized and full-featured Web Chat embed from a CDN, with cognitive services added for text-to-speech ability.
 This sample makes changes that are based off of the [full-bundle CDN sample](../01.a.getting-started-full-bundle/README.md).

+> Please note that Bing Speech has been deprecated, and no new subscriptions can be created.
+This sample is still available to users who already have a Bing Speech subscription.
+If you do not, please see the Cognitive Services Speech Services samples.

 # Test out the hosted sample

 - [Try out MockBot](https://microsoft.github.io/BotFramework-WebChat/06.a.cognitive-services-bing-speech-js)